BarikLab-IISc/Scratcher/README.md

 # BarikLab

+## Problem Statement
+Nociefensive behavioural analysis of mice and calculating the duration of behaviours in a sample with a good accuracy.

 ## What are we trying to do ?
 Our approach was to experiment with computer vision to figure out if a classification problem could be transformed to an object detection problem.

 ## DATA:
     Our data for training the model